pdfernhout/narrafirma/wordpress-plugin/README.md

         $ npm run build-wp

 You can then install the zip file in the usual way by uploading it to WordPress.
+Because the zip file is currently a little over 2 megabytes in size, you may see this error message when uploading or installing:

+    > The uploaded file exceeds the upload_max_filesize directive in php.ini.

+If you see that error related to the standard 2MB PHP upload limit, you can either increase your upload file size like to 3 megabytes or you can unzip the files yourself.

-Developers can also unzip the file directly in your WordPress plugins directory.
+Instead of uploading the zip file, you can also unzip the file directly in your WordPress plugins directory.
 Here is an example of unzipping the file for the Mac with assuming a "_www" Apache user:

         $ cd [PathToWordPressInstall]/wordpress/wp-content/plugins